Riveredge Bike Ride Pedal & Party! Sunday, June 25th 2023

 your registration includes:

-Specially designed 2022 ride t-shirt.
-There is an option to upgrade to a performance shirt or long sleeve t-shirt during registration.
-Additional t-shirts are also available for purchase when registering.
+Specially designed 2023 ride t-shirt.
+There is an option to upgrade to a performance shirt during registration.

 Support vehicles and bike repair stations on hand for assistance